-Accepted full six-page paper submissions will be included in the conference proceedings published by IEEE.
-These will be selected for either oral or poster presentation.
+Accepted and presented full six-page paper submissions will be included in the conference proceedings published by IEEE Xplore.

-Regular papers can be tagged “MODELbot” to be considered for the MODELbot challenge award, see details here.
+Regular-length papers can also be submitted to the “MODELbot” paper challenge, to be considered for the MODELbot challenge award, see details here.